Drive sales on autopilot with ecommerce-focused features

 Routine maintenance, planned upgrades, unanticipated technical problems, and hardware failures can cause temporary service outages.

-In the same way, if your messaging system relies on third-party services or APIs for some of its functionalities, an outage in these services can cause delayed text messages.
+Similarly, if your messaging system relies on third-party services or APIs for some of its functionality, an outage of these services can cause delayed text messages.

 8. Overloaded servers

-Delayed text messages can occur if the servers cannot process the volume of messages efficiently.
+Delayed text messages can occur if servers can’t process the volume of messages efficiently.

 This can be caused by: